How to Ride a Fish Surfboard

 Why You May Want One

-The true beauty of riding a fish surfboard isn’t the shape but the type of waves that it works best in.
-A fish can make waves that are 1 to 3 foot tall very fun and shreddable.
-When the waves are small, mushy, choppy, and not defined you can still get the speed you need to make quick turns and even catch air.
-The design is essentially built for speed in any condition which makes it a great board for those summer days in California when the waves are small and overall not appealing.
+The true beauty of a fish surfboard isn’t the shape, but the type of waves that make the difference.
+A fish can make small waves very fun and shreddable, and you still get the speed you need to make quick turns and even catch air.
+The design is essentially built for speed in any condition, which makes it a great board for those summer days in California when the waves are, overall, not appealing.